 The day-to-day management, administration and operation of the Company are currently delegated to the executive Directors by the Board and the senior management of the Group.
-The delegated functions and work tasks are periodically reviewed. to the Board shall hold office until the first annual general meeting after appointment.
-The retiring Directors shall be eligible for re-election.
+The delegated functions and work tasks are periodically reviewed.

 Approval has to be obtained from the Board prior to any significant transactions.
 All Directors have full and timely access to all relevant information of the Company, with a view to ensuring that Board procedures and all applicable rules and regulations are followed.
 Each Director is able to seek independent advice in appropriate circumstances at the Company's expense, upon making request to the Board.